Taking Courses Over the Summer

 Auditing a Course

 To audit a course, you must register for and pay tuition for the course.
 A Grade Option/Audit Request form must be submitted for undergraduate courses by the grade option change deadline.
 The instructor for the course must sign the Grade Option/Audit Request form before the form can be processed.
-Completed forms must be turned in to the Office of Students Records at 140 Thackeray Hall.
 Students who audit a course are given an N grade, which means that the course is counted neither towards graduation nor the GPA.
 A student typically chooses to audit a course for personal enrichment.

 Repeating a Course